-Bitter melon is a melon used as an ingredient in savory dishes in Asia, India and the Caribbeans.
-Although it has a bitter flavor, people still enjoy it for it’s health benefits
+Bitter melon is a melon used as an ingredient in savory dishes in Asia, India, and the Caribbeans.
+Although it has a bitter flavor, people still enjoy it for its health benefits.

-In Asian cooking, bitter melon is mostly used in stir fries and steamed dishes.
+In Asian cooking, bitter melon is mostly used in stir-fries and steamed dishes.

 The bitter melons found in Asian grocery stores will look bumpy but smooth (like in the photo).
 Make sure they are free of bruises and look and feel firm when you are picking them out.

 I personally find, the greener bitter melons are more bitter and the lighter green ones have a less bitter kick to them.

 If you are looking for them in the Indian store, they will also be bumpy but will have more of a warty look to them, and be slightly shorter in length.
 Indian bitter melon (also known as Kerala) is also a deeper green color as well.

 How Do You Store It?